polgarp/polgarp.github.io/_portfolio/2021-leader-archetypes-in-practice.md

  Most the issues tagged in the feedback were not causing huge issues, as the number of users in this journey were fairly low.
 Fixing everything might have had a huge conversation rate improvement, but low impact overall. so earlier I was advocating for the strategy of adding things we heard from users the would need (like adding module buying capability that we don’t have yet), that we heard from interviews.
 As company strategy changed, and there were huge investments committed in marketing, this changed, more people in the top of the funnel would mean churn having a much larger overall impact.

-{% include figure image_path="/assets/images/portfolio/2021-leader-archetypes-in-practice-1.png" caption="Self service upgrade journey" %}
+{% include figure image_path="/assets/images/portfolio/2021-leader-archetypes-in-practice-1.png" caption="Activity artefacts" %}

 As the glube in this project, I was mostly focused setting up the designer for success: